rism-digital/verovio-reference-book/_book/04-advanced-topics/07-expansions.md

 ### Minuet example

-A typical MEI example (from the [Verovio test suite](https://www.verovio.org/test-suite.xhtml?cat=expansion#example-expansion-001)) is given below containing a straight-forward repetition structure in which the Minuet and the Trio are each repeated once with different endings.
+A typical MEI example (from the [Verovio test suite example-expansion-001](https://www.verovio.org/test-suite.xhtml?cat=expansion#example-expansion-001)) is given below containing a straight-forward repetition structure in which the Minuet and the Trio are each repeated once with different endings.
 As indicated by "Menuett da capo", the performer is requested to repeat the Minuet after the Trio, but then without repetition, going directly to `A2` to terminate the performance.

 {% include music-notation-only example="expansion-001" %}